Ashwagandha Sesame Oil

 Full bedlam making elderberry syrup

-Place berries, spices, ginger and honey in a large pot and bring to a rolling boil.
-Stirring, add pectin and boil for another minute.
-Lower heat to medium and simmer for 15-17 minutes.
+• Place berries, spices, ginger and honey in a large pot and bring to a rolling boil.

-Strain through jelly bag, and place into jars.
 As I mentioned I used jelly jars and processed them like jelly, which entails boiling the jars (pouring hot liquid into a cold jar can make it crack) and sealing the lids.
-After filling the jars with syrup and topping with sealing lids, I tightened the lid rings, and placed jars upside down for about 5 minutes.
+After filling the jars with syrup and topping with sealing lids, I tightened the lid rings and placed the jars upside down for about 5 minutes.
 This helped them seal.
 Once that’s done, I check to see if the jar sealed by pressing the center of the lid.
 If I can push the lid down and it pops up, no seal.
 If the lid is concave and pressing it doesn’t move it, it’s sealed.
 Often, lids will seal throughout the day – I can hear “pop” from the next room when a lid seals.
 Jars that don’t seal need to be refrigerated, and the syrup used within 3 months.
 I keep those that seal all season.

-Making your own jelly and syrup can be a sticky mess, but I am always amazed by the wonderful smell, color, and flavor of home-made preserves.
+Making your own jelly and syrup can be a sticky mess, but I am always amazed by the wonderful smell, color, and flavor of homemade preserves.
 It’s a fun thing to do with family or friends who are into it.
 Little jars of your handcrafted goods make terrific gifts.
 Make sure not to give away unsealed items or you may be gifting a nice jar of something not-so-healing.

 Pinterest